YvonneoO/qqyang.github.io/_portfolio/lidar_slam.md

 - **GLIM**: GPU-accelerated voxelized ICP for enhanced accuracy and efficiency.

 Performance metrics include Absolute Trajectory Error (ATE) and mapping quality across datasets, such as the KITTI dataset and dust environment data.

+### My Contributions:
+- Literature Review on the state-of-the-art LiDAR-based SLAM algorithms.
+- Implement FAST-LIO2 and GLIM with data recorded in dusty environments.
+- Record map and trajectory results for comparison.

 ## Results